wdmg/bootstrap-datepicker/README.md

 # Status and version
-* v.1.0.4 - Plugin in progress development.grunt
+* v.1.0.4 - Plugin in progress development